epeios-q37/zelbinium-docs/site/en/support/_index.md

 ---
-title: "Donate"
+title: "Support"
-menu: "Donate"
+menu: "Support"
 weight: 6
+aliases: ["/en/donate"]
 ---

 # Your support makes a difference

 ![](./CrowdfundingAnimation.gif)

-With *Zelbinium*, your kids can let their imaginations run free using their smartphones to create applications for themselves and their peers, reducing the impact of social media without depriving them of their smartphones, while acquiring knowledge in a playful way that will help them better understand our ultra-computerized world.
+With *Zelbinium*, instead of spending their time on video games or social media, with all the risks of addiction that entails, your children will use their smartphones to create their own applications.
+By making it easy to share their creations, *Zelbinium* will give your kids the opportunity to forge new bonds with their peers, reducing the risk of cyberbullying while stimulating their creativity.

 <style>
   <!-- Retrait règle thème Hugo. -->